kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 # PhoneGap HotShot 3.x Mobile Application Development Code Bundle

 This repository stores the code for the book entitled PhoneGap HotShot 3.x Mobile Application Development published by Packt Publishing.
-You can purchase the book at http://www.packtpub.com/... (pre-release, no site yet)
+You can purchase the book at [Packt's Site](http://www.packtpub.com/phonegap-3-x-mobile-application-development-hotshot/book).

 The code herein is not listed in chapter order but by project name.
 A lookup from chapter number to project name is provided below.